3D LASER SCANNING SERVICES

 We supply valuable high resolution scan data on any project — from a floor plan to complex heritage building elevations.
 Even roads and landscapes are documented in vibrant detail that could be used for redevelopments, refurbishments and more.

-We utilise the latest surveying technology to capture our data to produce our 3D scans and models.
+We utilise the latest surveying technology to capture our data to produce our 3D laser scanning outputs.
 Using the latest software programs everything is captured and processed accurately to start producing the required visual outputs.
 The equipment we use is state of the art, even the latest RPA (drones) tools.
 We only use the latest software tools including AutoCAD & Revit.

 Once our plans are drafted they go through an intensive QA process via an independent audit to ensure that what we have captured is delivered to the highest levels of accuracy possible.